-Electronic VAT returns must be submitted by the last business day of the month after the end of the tax period.
-Manual VAT returns must be submitted by the $25^{\rm th}$ day of the month following the end of the tax period.
+Electronic VAT returns (via e-filing) must be submitted and paid by the last business day of the month after the end of the tax period.
+Manual VAT returns and other forms of payments must be submitted and paid by the $25^{\rm th}$ day of the month following the end of the tax period.
 If the submission day falls on a weekend or a public holiday, the return must be submitted on the last business day before the weekend or public holiday.